hcp4715/NHB_Globalization_Revisit/README.md

 # NHB_Globalization_Revisit

 This repo is for re-analyzing data from [Ruggeri et al (2022, NHB)](https://www.nature.com/articles/s41562-022-01392-w).
-Here we conduct two sets of analysis:
+Here we conduct two sets of analyses:

 A)  Sample diversity: We selected a subset of their data and compared participant demographics in three countries across the low-middle-high income classification to the actual census data within each country.
 (Main Script: Re-analysis.RMD).
 Related data files:

 -   A1.
-Re_Analysis_CHN.RData
+Re_Analysis_CHN.RData # note that Re_Analysis_CHN2.RData which contains the data of Standard China Map, which is not shared
 -   A2.
 Re_Analysis_NG.RData
 -   A3.
 Re_Analysis_USA.RData
 -   A4.
 NG_pop_2019_wiki.csv \#